basho/rfc/open/query_access_paths_RFC.md

 First GET would be a coverage plan to read the indices - the same as a distribution of queries on the ring as a Full Cluster read - except instead of scanning the key space it would return a list of keys that match the index.

 The second GET would be a set of individual queries to the appropriate vnodes (bundled up?).
 Because the key set returned by the index read contains the natural sort order - these queries **COULD** be executed in natural sort order: that would require multiple visits to a single vnode however - which is likely to be inefficient.
-A simpler mechanism my query the vnodes and get all matches per vnode - these result sets could be combined in a local temporary table to create the natural sort order.
+A simpler mechanism may query the vnodes and get all matches per vnode - these result sets could be combined in a local temporary table to create the natural sort order.

 Some class of heuristics might choose between these execution paths...